 Here's an example:

-- Let’s say we visit Direct Textbook’s bestsellers list and find Campbell’s Biology is one of the bestselling Biology textbooks.
-We click on its listing and find it can be purchased used in “good” condition for $45
+- Let’s say we visit Direct Textbook’s bestsellers list and find Human Anatomy and Physiology is one of the bestselling Anatomy textbooks.
+We click on its listing and find it can be purchased used in “used” condition for $78

 Do this for all the books on your list, and you'll quickly discover which are the most profitable and deserve most of your time.
 Now, you can make a "hot list" of the textbooks you want to buy.

 Did you know?
 Many phones are worth $100+.
 Find the value of your phone.

 When to buy and sell textbooks

 Generally-speaking, textbook coincides with the academic calendar.
 Textbooks are in highest demand at the beginning of fall semester, and the lowest demand in the summer.
 Accordingly, prices are highest during high-demand seasons (just before the start of any semester) and lowest during low-demand seasons (mid-semester).
 The fall sees the greatest influx of college students and the summer the fewest, which is why those semesters result in the greatest and lowest demand seasons, respectively.